femt1/ACatOnABed/README.md

 * Kubernetes configuration files (in Kubernetes folder)

 Repository containing code for the different modes are provided at https://github.com/femt1/520-ElasticGC The repository also contains a copy of the OpenJ9 JVM used to develop the code i.e. the code relating to this project have been integrated into this copy of the OpenJ9 JVM.
-The JVM must then be built to be usable as a test JVM (use the command `make all`)
+The JVM must then be built to be usable as a test JVM (use the command `make all`).
+For the build to be successful,all required aspects specified in OpenJ9 documentation must be present(see https://github.com/eclipse/openj9/blob/master/doc/build-instructions/Build_Instructions_V11.md).